In the control section there is a preview window for each of the two playlist channels with adjacent buttons for operating playback.

 If you use the Schedule Block function (see 3.1 Block Header Functions), additional Countdown Timers are displayed:

 When you put the first clip of a block to which you have assigned a scheduled start time into the CUE, the upper larger countdown timer will appear.
-This counts down to zero and then automatically starts playback (shown by a triangle next to the clock icon), or it counts down to zero and then up again (depending on the setting made in 3.1).
+This counts down to zero and then automatically starts playback (shown by a triangle next to the clock icon), or it just counts down to zero and then up again without starting the clip (depending on the setting made in 3.1).

 If you activate the SYNC button (it turns orange), you control both playlist channels together.